top of page

 tesla_globe_combo.jpg

 Another one of our favorite deigns, a double blue plasma chamber tabletop prop.
-Notice how the staggered base follows the glass chamber angles perfectly?
+Notice how the staggered base follows the glass chamber angles perfectly, definitely a challenging build.
 Another noted detail is the custom main power plaque, very Victorian looking.
 It's about the details!
 Doesn't get much cooler than this!

 tesla_globe_topper.jpg